Mårten Andersson: Career

 In 2013, Marten played bass on guitarist Dario Lorina's (Black Label Society) first solo recording, the CD is entitled "Dario Lorina", released on 10 September 2013 via Shrapnel Records.

 In 2017 Marten appeared on Dario Lorina's second solo album entitled "Death Grip Tribulations" released on Mike Varney's "Shrapnel Records".

 From 2016–2022 Marten recorded and touring worldwide (US/Europe/Asia) with the hardrock band Steelheart.
 Steelheart is fronted by singer Miljenko Matijevic.
 Steelheart has worked on several TV and several soundtracks for TV and movies.
 Including the hit song "We All Die Young" featured in the Mark Wahlberg and Jennifer Aniston movie "Rockstar".
 Steelheart is currently touring in support of the 2019 CD "Through Worlds of Stardust".
 Festival appearances includes UK Rockingham 2016, Busan Rock Festival South Korea 2017 (in-front of 50,000 people), Sweden Rock Festival 2018, Rockfest 80s festival 2017 and 2018, Monsters Of Cruise 2020, M3 Festival (2021).

-In 2022, Marten joined former Runaways guitarist Lita Ford's touring band.
+In 2022, Marten joined former Runaways guitarist Lita Ford's band for Worldwide touring and recording.
 A statement from Lita Ford reads: "Marten brings to the stage a sound and high energy dynamic style of bass guitar playing like a freight train hauling thunder through a hurricane."